deliteser112/eclipse-platform-releng-buildtools/README.md

-# Domain Registry
+# Nomulus

 ## Overview

-Domain Registry is an open source, scalable, cloud-based service for operating [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLDs).
+Nomulus is an open source, scalable, cloud-based service for operating [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain) (TLDs).
 It is the authoritative source for the TLDs that it runs, meaning that it is responsible for tracking domain name ownership and handling registrations,